Chaouki-FAHIM/Virtual-Open-Space/README.md

 ---

-# Create Collaborations Service
+# Create CollaborationsPage Service

-This section details the progress and components of the Create Collaborations Service.
+This section details the progress and components of the Create CollaborationsPage Service.

 ## Current Progress